wchen258/fons-instrumentorum/README.md

 As indicated by the `makefile`, the directory of this repo should be at the same level as the `llvm-project`.
 The latter is the [official release](https://llvm.org/docs/GettingStarted.html) of `llvm`.
 Resolve the path if necessary.

 ## Run demo
-After `make`, run `./example test_bare_loop.c`.
+After `make`, run `./example AUT/test_bare_loop.c`.
 This would print the information regarding the `main` in the source file, including basicblock info, loop entry point, and associated line number, to the `stderr`.
 ### Analyze other functions
 `./example AUT/test_func_loop.c -funcname add`
 ### Code instrumentation at the loop entry
 `./example AUT/test_func_loop.c -funcname main -instrument 'CHECK()'` This would print the transformed code to `stdout`.
-Thus run `./example test_func_loop.c -funcname main -instrument 'CHECK()' > transformed.c` to save the resultant code.
+Thus run `./example AUT/test_func_loop.c -funcname main -instrument 'CHECK()' > transformed.c` to save the resultant code.
 The resultant code would have `CHECK()` before each loop entry point.

 ## Common Error
 ### `make` success, but execution complain missing `XXX.so.XXX`